albnsft/MM_via_RL/README.md

 we develop a high-fidelity limit order book simulator based on historical data with 5 levels on each side, and use it to design a market making agent using temporal-difference learning.
-We use a Deep Q-learning as a value function approximator, and design a custom reward function that controls inventory risk.
+We use a Deep Q-learning as a value function approximator and a custom reward function that controls inventory risk.

 It is set up to use data provided by [LOBSTER](https://lobsterdata.com/).